 8) It’s More Fun!

 Swimming fast is fun!
-It’s also fun to mix up a workout with the added use of equipment like swim fins.
+It’s also fun to mix up your workout with the added use of equipment like swim fins.
 For example if you do a set twice through, on the first round you can go ‘all natural’ and on the second round you can add a pair of fins, and swim even faster.
 There are a number of different ways you can vary workouts with fins.
-You’re only limited by your own creativity.
+You’re only limited by your own creativity!

-How To Choose Fins?
+How To Choose Fins

 The length of your fin is the most important consideration when choosing fins because it can dramatically impact how they affect your stroke technique and speed.
-Traditionally shorter fins are best for everyday kicking and swim training.
+Traditionally, shorter fins are best for everyday kicking and swim training.
 Longer fins are better for working on underwater dolphin kick and learning body undulation.

 Shorter fins give a more realistic feeling of speed and help refine stroke technique while delivering maximum cardiovascular conditioning.
-Longer fins allow you to go fast at a reduced kick tempo which is often the opposite benefit you’re looking for.
+Longer fins allow you to go fast at a reduced kick tempo, which is often the opposite benefit you’re looking for.

-Positive Drive Fin
+What About Positive Drive Fins?

 These fins are suitable for all four competitive strokes.
-They have a unique ellipsoidal blade that allows you to have the correct kick propulsion for every style of kick: Dolphin, Flutter, and Breast.
+They have a unique ellipsoidal blade that allows you to have the correct kick propulsion for every style of kick: Dolphin, Flutter, and Breaststroke.
 These are a useful pair of fins to have in your equipment bag if you’re a breaststroker or Individual Medley swimmer.
 For butterfly or flutter kick, we recommend more traditional short/long fins.